faty-gass/react-state-management/README.md

 yarn install
 ```

-then you can lauch the project
+then you can launch the project

 ```bash
 yarn dev